-Braided rivers are dynamic systems whose channel shapes change from year to year and high flow to high flow.
+Braided rivers are dynamic systems whose channel shapes change significantly with only moderately high flow events.
 As the river channel shifts across the floodplain, some gravel bars form, become vegetated and increase in size while other bars and/or islands erode.
 The purpose of this assessment is to quantify the natural change in vegetated island shapes in the representative areas studied in Section 3.0.

 The rate of change or shifts in thalweg position or in erosional changes is very difficult to determine between successive sets of photography.
-Changes could occur at a constant, uniform rate or they could be the result of sudden, brief episodes occurring at a given point somewhere between the photo dates.
+Changes could occur at a constant, uniform rate or they could be the result of sudden, brief episodes occurring at a given time somewhere between the photo dates.

 Establishment and growth of vegetation on gravel bars provides some indication of a period of relative stability.
 However, due to the time period between photo dates, periods of stability with vegetation growth may be interspersed with periods of high erosion.
-Therefore, it is difficult to interpolate between sets of photos where an obvious trend is not evident.
+Therefore, it is difficult to interpert channel stability from photos when an obvious trend is not evident.

 In some reaches of the river the main low water channels have been shifting from the west side of the floodplain to the east side; in other reaches the low water channels are shifting from east side to west side.
-In some areas, the low water channel has been shifting from a single channel low water channel to a split channel low water channel.
+In some areas, the low water channel has been shifting from a single low water to a split low water channel.
 As the channel meander moves down valley, areas which have been stable for a relatively long time (islands with tall cottonwoods) are being eroded away.

-During the photo analysis it was noted most of the channel change occurred outside of the study areas themselves but some of these changes affected the study areas.
+During the photo analysis it was noted that most of the channel changes occurred outside of the study areas but that some of these changes affected the study areas.
 A significant change that occured in the side channels was log jams.
 As relatively stable islands are eroded the trees fall into the river and are swept downstream.
 Jams may form at the heads of a side channel creating a low velocity area where sand and silts deposit.
 Over time these areas may aggrade thereby raising the elevation of the berm at the head of the side channel and increasing the discharge required to overtop it.